Today's Best Tech Deals

 - Conclusion: A little something for everyone

-Our review of Microsoft’s Windows 10 20H1 update—also known as version 2004, or perhaps the Windows 10 April 2020 Update—shows an OS focused primarily on building out existing features, rather than launching new ones.
+Our review of Microsoft’s Windows 10 20H1 update—also known as version 2004, or the Windows 10 May 2020 Update—shows an OS focused primarily on building out existing features, rather than launching new ones.
 Some scaffolding is still apparent in tweaks to Your Phone, and especially Cortana.
 Microsoft has further polished Task Manager, Settings, and Game Bar, however, and isn’t afraid to serve niche audiences with upgrades to the Windows Subsystem for Linux and the related Terminal app.

 Meet the Windows Subsystem for Linux 2, and Terminal